 The fellowship consists of twelve months of clinical training for PGY-V addiction residents.
-Residents have an option of spreading the clinical training over two years at 50% time and having 50% time for research.

 The curriculum prepares fellows to be well-rounded addiction